sbz90/sort-downloads.py/README.md

 # sort-downloads.py
 *Learning Python, not an expert!*
+** the forward-slashes in directory variables only work for linux and macOS.
+For Windows you will have to use backslashes **

 ## What is it doing?
-Checks the Users Downloads Directory and moves downloaded files regarding the file extension Can be easily extended for different file extensions
+Checks the Users Downloads Directory and moves downloaded files regarding the file extension.

+Can be easily extended for different file extensions

 I use `incron` to run the script on new downloads: